Zooz/aws-s3-multipart-copy/readme.md

 After module is initialized, the copyObjectMultipart functionality is ready for usage. copyObjectMultipart returns a promise and can only copy (and not upload) objects from bucket to bucket.

-** Objects for multipart copy must be at least 5MB big.
+** Objects size for multipart copy must be at least 5MB.

 The method receives two parameters: options and request_context